Resources for PIs, Programs & Professional Development

 Along with helping highly-motivated students conduct meaningful research, the MPST members also enrich ASPB by contributing to an active cohort of Society members working to support future participants in the field of plant biology.
 MPST members are awarded a year’s free membership to ASPB and 50% off registration for the upcoming Plant Biology annual meeting.

-The Master Educator Program (MEP) offers financial support to successful applicants (ASPB members) to participate in focused, substantive, and practical professional development with the aim of developing undergraduate plant biology instructional materials for an active learning classroom.
+The Transforming Education in Plant Biology (TEPB) program offers financial support to successful applicants (ASPB members) to participate in focused, substantive, and practical professional development with the aim of developing undergraduate plant biology instructional materials for an active learning classroom.

 The Promoting Active Learning & Mentoring (PALM) network was established to spark sustained biology education reform at diverse institutions through one-on-one mentorships for faculty new to approaches based on Vision and Change recommendations.
 PALM provides faculty and postdoctoral fellows with resources that allow them to gain hands-on experience and mentorship in bringing evidence-based, effective active learning strategies into their own classrooms.
 The longer term goal is to lead enduring change that will positively influence the teaching culture at each PALM fellow’s institution.